sighvaturj/testing-ef-core/README.md

 ## Setup

-Clone the repository to a directory with SSH or with HTTPS connection to GitHub - or simply download a ZIP file.
+Clone the repository to a directory with SSH or HTTPS connection to GitHub - or simply download a ZIP file.

 `$ git clone git@github.com/sighvaturj/testing-ef-core.git`